How to do affiliate marketing? That’s the most important question facing people interested in online business models.

 At the very least, this shows the importance of finding the right affiliate products to sell in your niche.
 Get this step right, and you’ll be giving yourself the best chance to make some money as an affiliate marketer.

-2. Research Programs
+4. Research Affiliate Programs

 Affiliate marketing programs are sites that act as the middleman between merchants and affiliates.
 Since it can be hard for merchants and affiliates to find each other, these sites act as a gateway for the relationship to begin.

-What that, I’ll bring up some key questions that you’ll need to have answered while you’re figuring out how to become an affiliate marketer.
+With that, I’ll bring up some key questions that you’ll need to have answered while you’re figuring out how to become an affiliate marketer.
 This is an essential checklist that you should consider before you proceed with a particular program.

 - What merchants are using the affiliate program you’re looking at?